 When parsing, if the data stream ends without enough bits to parse a bit string, that is, N bits are required based on the dfdl:length, but only M < N bits are available, then it is a processing error.

 (Note: This is not specific to bit strings.
-Any binary type whose length cannot be satisfied from the data will cause a processing error.
+Any type whose length cannot be satisfied from the data will cause a processing error.

 Bit strings, Alignment, and dfdl:fillByte